Conditional flow matching for physics-constrained inverse problems with finite training data: Consequences of overfitting the velocity field

 where

 It is easily verified that for $i \in S_j$, using the definition above, and recognizing that $\prob{\Z} > 0$ everywhere, the set of weights $\tilde{\rho}_{\Z}$ form a positive partition of unity.

 To proceed further, we need to make a choice for the source distribution.
 Based on what is the most popular choice, we select it to be the standard normal distribution of appropriate dimension.
-That is, $\prob{\Z}(\z) = \mathcal{N}(\z;0,1)$.
+That is, $\prob{\Z}(\z) = \mathcal{N}(\z;\bm{0},\mathbb{I}_d)$\footnote{We use the notation $\mathbb{I}_d$ to denote the identity matrix of size $d \times d$}.
 With this choice, as shown in \cite{baptista2025memorization}, as $t \to 1$ the $\tilde{\rho}_{\Z}\left(\frac{\xii - \x^{(i)} t}{1-t}\right) $ tend to an indicator function for the Voronoi cell corresponding to the \supth{i} training data point.
 Therefore, we have

 where $\mathcal{I}^{(i)}(\xii)$ is the indicator function.
-Using this in the expression for the expansion for the velocity (\ref{eq:vel-expansion}),
+Using this in the expression for the expansion for the velocity from \Cref{eq:vel-expansion},

 For a given value of the observation vector $\y$, let $j$ denote the index of the function $\phi_j(\y)$ which is non-zero.
 Since these functions form a non-overlapping partition of unity, there is only one such function and its value is equal to unity.
 As a result, the above expression reduces to